usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 The following sections list the objectives and steps a CSP SHALL follow to identity proof an individual to meet the security requirements per IAL.
 The requirements are intended to ensure the claimed identity is the actual identity of the person attempting to enroll with the CSP and that scalable attacks effecting a large population of enrolled individuals are difficult to execute without significant time and cost.

 ## <a name="resolve"></a>5.2.
 Identity Resolution
-1. The CSP SHALL NOT collect the SSN unless it is necessary for performing identity resolution and cannot be accomplished by collection of another attribute or combination of attributes.

 2. Exact matches of information used in the proofing process may be difficult to achieve due to multiple factors.
 The CSP MAY employ appropriate matching algorithms to account for differences in personal information and other relevant proofing data across multiple pieces of evidence, authoritative records, and third party records.
 Matching algorithms/rules used SHALL be publicly or community of interest available.
 For example, they MAY be included as part of the written policy or practice statement referenced above.
 3. Knowledge based verification (KBV) (sometimes referred to as knowledge based authentication (KBA)) is typically used to verify a claimed identity by testing the personal knowledge of the applicant against information obtained from public databases.
 The CSP MAY use KBV to resolve to a unique, claimed identity.